Why being sincere really matters.

 That might be the most universally correct statement ever.
 (Or not!)

 Admitting to them can be embarrassing.
 But it can also be educational.
-Today, I want to use early mistakes of mine to underline why we should avoid the temptation to be clever when we can be sincere instead.
+Today, I want to use my early mistakes to underline why we should avoid the temptation to be clever when we can be sincere instead.

 At the very beginning of my fundraising career, I had a remarkable opportunity.
 I was hired as a new development staff person.
 I had no fundraising experience, but several years of nonprofit experience at another theater.